 Save and send plans

-See all Priority Health plans available to you by providing a bit of information about yourself and where you live.
-You can star all the plans you would like to save or email them to yourself for when you are ready to enroll.
+See all Priority Health plans available to you by providing information about yourself and where you live.
+You can star the plans you would like to save and email them to yourself for when you are ready to enroll.

 See plans and prices

 Have questions or need some guidance?
-We're happy to help you pick an Individual & family health plan.
+Our award-winning enrollment specialists can save time by helping you choose an Individual & family health plan.

 Frequently asked questions (FAQs)

-You choose your health plan for in the fall during open enrollment period (OEP).
-However, you can still change health plans outside OEP only if you qualify for a special enrollment period due to a life event like losing other coverage, getting married, or having a baby.
+A. You choose your health plan during OEP for the following year.
+You can only change your health plan outside of OEP if you qualify for a SEP due to a life event like losing other coverage, getting married or having a baby.
 You usually have 60 days from the life event to enroll in a new plan, but you should report your change as soon as possible.